 exoip is configured through command line arguments or an equivalent

-If you wish to inspect exoip and build it by yourself, you may do so
+If you wish to inspect exoip and build it by yourself, you can install it by using

 It uses godep, so it should be easy.

 dep status dep ensure -update

 As shown in the HAProxy Elastic IP Automatic